Title: The Golden Vial

 ~ Want ~

-Thanks to Bethany House for this complimentary book that I am freely reviewing.
+Thanks to Baker Publishing for this complimentary book that I am under no obligation to review.